Deploy a Command-Line Tool on Seven Bridges

 To securely store and use sensitive information like usernames and passwords in the tool, follow these steps:

-1. In the top menu, click Developer and select Secrets management.
+In the top menu, click

-1. Click Add new secret and enter the secret name, value, and a short description.
+Add new secretand enter the secret name, value, and a short description.
 Secrets can be shared within the same division.
-Once done, click Add secret.
+Once done, clickAdd secret.To edit an existing secret, click the pencil icon next to the secret name.
+To delete a secret, click

 Tip